 - Likewise, Vancouver and Victoria offer another pairing with access via ferry between them.

 - Listen to CBC radio.
 CBC is Canada's public broadcaster featuring both national and local shows.
 Listen to Cross Country Checkup live on Sundays or access recent episodes on the CBC Radio website.
 Take in the local programming across the country, as well.
 By following such programs you'll pick up on what Canadians care about.

 - Via Rail is your train.
 There is only one train service in Canada.
 Via Rail is it.
 Take Tracey's advice and get on their mailing list, then watch your inbox for deals every Tuesday.
 Booking 7 days or more in advance often results in the greatest savings.
-Toronto to Vancouver is 4 days and 3 nights by train non-stop.
-It's a beautiful trip as is Toronto to the Maritime provinces, which takes one overnight.
+Toronto to Vancouver takes 4 days and 3 nights by train, non-stop.
+It's a beautiful trip as is Toronto to Nova Scotia or New Brunswick, which takes one overnight.
 Of course, you don't have to start in Toronto – I use it as a starting point as many people can't imagine more than 3 days on a train.
 A car trip across the country is amazing, but not everyone has the time for that.
 You need at least three weeks and still you would do little of it justice.
 Read British Columbia by Train: Budget or Luxury.
 It’s Your Choice.

 - The major airlines.
 The size of Canada and the sparseness of the population keeps flight prices relatively high.
-While there are some regional airlines like Porter, the national airlines are Air Canada and West Jet.
-Air Transat has recently started some domestic flights as well.
-Canada now has a budget airline called Swoop with limited options.
+While there are some regional airlines like Porter, the major airlines are Air Canada, Air Transat, and West Jet.
+Canada now has some budget airlines, such as Flair and Swoop, with limited options.